If you’ve researched how to build a profitable blog, you’ve more than likely come across the subject of keyword research.

 You’ll mainly want to look for keywords in the ranges of 10-100, 100-1k and a few between 1k-10k.

-3. Try to find between 10-20 good ones — use one of them for your blog post title and scatter the rest throughout the content (details on how to do this can also be found in our guide).
+3. Try to find between 10-20 good ones — use one of them for your blog post title and scatter the rest throughout the content (details on how to do this can also be found in my guide).

 That’s it — now you know how to do free keyword research for your blog with the Keyword Planner!